 The OHL route should, on balance, cause the least disturbance to the environment and the people who live, work and enjoy outdoor recreation within it.
-To help minimise landscape and visual effects, in accordance with the Holford Rules and SPEN's routeing methodology, the proposed OHL has also sought to avoid high ground and ridgelines, responding to the grain of the landscape, subject to avoiding areas of highest amenity and environmental values far as practicable (as above).
-To help assess temporary and permanent cumulative effects, careful consideration has also been given to the relationship of the proposed OHL with other electricity infrastructure in the study area.
+To help minimise landscape and visual effects, in accordance with the Holford Rules and SPEN's routeing methodology, the proposed overhead line has also sought to avoid high ground and ridgelines and respond to the grain of the landscape, subject to avoiding areas of highest amenity and environmental value as far as practicable (as above).
+To help assess temporary and permanent cumulative effects, careful consideration has also been given to the relationship of the proposed overhead line with other electricity infrastructure within the study area.
 Route options are developed and appraised in line with the strategy to arrive at a preferred route for consideration at consultation.
 Following this consultation period, the preferred route may be modified based on feedback and a proposed route will be adopted.